Publish ⚡️

 To get started, consult the documentation on the library's website and be sure to read about Protecting code integrity with PGP guide from the Linux Foundation.

-To enable signing with GPG, pass --gpg-key *key_id*
+To enable signing with GPG, pass --gpg-key *key_id* on the command line

-or specify it with a using
+or specify it with a using directive: //>using publish.gpgKey key_id.

-If needed, you can specify arguments meant to be passed to gpg
+If needed, you can specify arguments meant to be passed to gpg,

-or //>using publish.gpgOptions --opt1 --opt2
+with --gpg-option or //>using publish.gpgOptions --opt1 --opt2, like

 --gpg-key 1234567890ABCDEF --gpg-option --foo --gpg-option --bar